-The project teams, as these women described them, seem to resemble or at least evince features of other "masculinist contest cultures" or MCCs (Berdahl et al., 2018).
-Berdahl et al. (2018) describe such cultures as containing "toxic masculinity."
-They identify four specific member features: 1) show no weakness; 2) emphasize success above all else; 3) display strength and endurance and 4) always compete.
+The project teams, as these women described them, seem to resemble, or at least evince features of other "masculinist contest cultures" or MCCs (Berdahl, Cooper, Glick, Livingston and Williams, 2018).
+Berdahl et al (2018) describe such cultures as containing "toxic masculinity."
+They identify four specific member features: 1) show no weakness; 2) emphasize success above all else; 3) display strength and endurance; and 4) always compete.
 While we are not suggesting that project teams are either extreme or even typical examples of MCCs or that the level of toxicity does not vary across teams, e.g., the more "technical teams" tend to be more toxic than the "service" teams; still there is certainly evidence of MCCs.
 That the teams are results- and goal-oriented does not in itself suggest masculinist contest culture, except when that orientation leads to face-threatening challenges of team members.
-Nor do displays of strength or endurance suggest MCCs, except when those displays require little sleep, no social life and/or ignoring other academic responsibilities.
+Nor do displays of strength or endurance suggest MCCs, except when those displays require draconian sacrifices in other areas of team members' lives.

-Currently (at the time of writing this paper), we are not far along enough in our research to suggest with confidence how perceptions of gender may be complicated by race and class.
-Because we are focused on women who thrive in project teams, we are also unclear if women who left project teams, did so because of gender, race or class bias (although it is not unreasonable to assume that some women did leave because of those biases).
+We are not far along enough in our research to suggest with confidence how perceptions of gender may be complicated by race and class.
+Because we are focused on women who thrive in project teams, we are also unclear if women who left project teams, did so because of gender, race or class biases (although it is not unreasonable to assume that some women did leave because of those biases).
 However, it is the case that the women project team members that we interviewed strongly resisted, even openly defied instances of gender bias.
-They were unwilling to allow experiences of gender bias and discriminations to compromise their membership and leadership within project teams.
-Of course, that resistance or defiance also came with consequences.
-Often those women were "masculinized."
+They were unwilling to allow experiences of gender bias to compromise their membership and leadership within project teams.
+Of course, that resistance or defiance also came with consequences, often those women were "masculinized."
 This masculinization itself suggests what is often true of MCCs - that power and the ability to wield power is associated with manhood.

 Women project team members seemed most likely to experience gender bias when they assumed leadership roles on the teams.
-The leadership models these women identified for themselves often were not the ones currently present in team leadership.
+The leadership models these women identified for themselves often were not the ones that they had experienced or were currently present in team leadership.
 In other words, while these women were/are not aware of MCCs, many were/are aware that the project teams that they were participating in displayed features typical of MCCs.
 Consequently, they reported wanting to change the ways that leadership was enacted.
-They reported learning from the problematic behavior of prior leadership that they and other team members had experienced.
-The changes that they wanted to make, and had some success making when they assumed leadership positions were to facilitate new member growth and development, to encourage mentorship by creating more feedback opportunities for team and sub-team members, to develop training protocols, to delegate more responsibility and accountability among members, to foster reflective and supportive responses to mistakes and failures, and to emphasize communality.
-We argue that these women, women who are thriving, wanted to create what might fairly be characterized as an alternative culture, an "integration and learning culture" (Ely & Thomas, 2001) or a "climate for inclusion" (Nishii, 2012).
-For some, they clearly noted wanting and hoping to offer a style of leadership that could become a much needed balance to those features of a masculinist contest culture already present in project teams.
+They reported learning what needed to change from what they understood to be the problematic behaviour of prior leadership.
+The changes that they wanted to make, and had some success making, when they assumed leadership positions were to facilitate new member growth and development, to encourage mentorship by creating more feedback opportunities for team and sub-team members, to develop training protocols, to delegate more responsibility and accountability among members, to foster reflective and supportive responses to mistakes and failures, and to emphasize communality.
+We believe that these women, women who are thriving, wanted to create what might fairly be characterized as an alternative culture, an "integration and learning culture" (Ely and Thomas, 2001) or a "climate for inclusion" (Nishii, 2012).
+Indeed, some clearly wanted and hoped to offer a style of leadership that could become a much-needed alternative to those features of a masculinist contest culture already present in project teams.